 The clearing prices of option contracts provide insight about how the market expects the price of the underlying commodity to move in the future.
 The price of an option depends on two factors: (i) the expected value of the underlying commodity relative to the strike price of the option, and (ii) the expected volatility of the underlying commodity over the period before the expiration date.
 When call option price decreases coincide with put option price increases, it signals a decrease in the expected price of the underlying commodity.
 Conversely, when call option prices move in the same direction, it signals a change in the expected volatility of the underlying commodity price.
-Key observations regarding the pricing of options for CO_2 allowances:
+Key observations regarding the pricing of options for CO2 allowances:

-• We observed 42 option trades recorded on ICE in the fourth quarter, down from 76 in the previous quarter.
-There were 23 calls and 15 puts traded for settlement in December 2024, and four puts traded for settlement in March 2025.
-All call option trades had strike prices between \$17 and \$30, while puts had strike prices between \$11 and \$25.
+• We observed 37 option trades recorded on ICE in the first quarter, down from 42 in the previous quarter.
+There were four calls and two puts traded for settlement in December 2025, 13 calls traded for settlement in September 2025, and twelve calls and six puts traded for settlement in March 2025.
+Prior to the first quarter of 2025, option trades with expirations for months other than December were infrequent.
+All call option trades had strike prices between \$21 and \$30, while puts had strike prices between \$15 and \$20.